ugail/FaciaIBeautyIEEESKIMA2023/README.md

 }
 ```

-Note: The model weights we provide can only be used for non-commercial research purposes as the dataset they're based on (MEBeauty) comes with these rules.
+Note: The model weights we provide can only be used for non-commercial research purposes as the dataset they're trained on (MEBeauty) comes with these rules.

 For any questions about these models or paper, please contact the authors by sending email to ahmedamanibrahim@gmail.com